StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 #### Number and Symbol Layers

 You can create layers for numbers and/or symbols while still using QWERTY for letters.
-These additional layers have nothing to do with letter layouts, but will still increase your speed -- especially if you are a programmer or deal with information that includes lots of numbers (such as an accountant).
+These additional layers have nothing to do with letter layouts, but will still increase your speed -- especially if you are a programmer or deal with information that includes lots of numbers.

 #### Conclusion